codeoverflow-org/nodecg-io-docs/docs/getting_started/try_example_bundle.md

 Trying one of the premade example bundles is a good way to get to know the framework and especially the selected service.

+!!!
+ATTENTION

-> In case you installed the **production** branch of nodecg-io, you are out of
-> luck.
-Because the build process will cause problems if you just take one of
-> the samples and rebuild elsewhere.
+    In case you installed the **production** branch of nodecg-io, you are out of luck.
+Because the build process will cause problems if you just take one of the samples and rebuild elsewhere.

 If you installed **dev** branch via the `nodecg-io-cli` and did not select the “use the samples”-option run `nodecg-io install` and select it.